ethereum/portal-network-specs/transaction-gossip.md

 > NOTE: This specification is a work in progress.

-This document is the specifcation for the "Transaction Gossip" portion of the portal network.
+This document is the specification for the "Transaction Gossip" portion of the portal network.
 The network is designed to enable participants to broadcast transactions which can be picked up by miners for inclusion in future blocks.

-## Design
+## Design Requirements

 The transaction gossip network is designed with the following requirements.

-- Valid transactions that are broadcast in the network will reliably reach the DHT nodes who are interested in observing the full transaction pool.
+- Transaction payloads that are being passed around the network are "self validating", meaning that they include both the transaction object and a proof against the ethereum state adequate to validate `sender.balance` and `sender.nonce` values.
-- Participants are not required to process the full pool and can control the total percentage of the transaction pool they wish to process
+- Under normal network conditions, nodes that are interested in observing the full transaction pool will reliably receive the full set of valid transactions currently being gossiped.
-- Participants can check transaction validity without access to the full ethereum state.
+- Participants are not required to process the full pool and can control the total percentage of the transaction pool they wish to process.

 ## Wire Protocol